salesforce/TransmogrifAI/docs/developer-guide/index.md

 The flow illustrated above  instantiates and configures the transformer we aim to wrap, Normalizer, and then to passes it in as a constructor parameter to an TransmogrifAI transformer wrapper, in this case, OpUnaryTransformerWrapper.

 The spark wrappers built into TransmogrifAI allow users to take advantage of any estimator or transformer in Spark ML, whether or not it has been explicitly wrapped for use within TransmogrifAI.
+We provide a set of base classes to deal with various classes of spark stages to make this [easier](https://github.com/salesforce/TransmogrifAI/tree/master/core/src/main/scala/com/salesforce/op/stages/sparkwrappers).

 ### Wrapping a non serializable external library